Grey mould (botrytis) in greenhouse tomato crops

 The following tips can help with chemical application:

-- Alternate the use of the different groups of chemicals to avoid the build up of strains that are resistant to fungicides.
+- Use different groups of chemicals on successive sprays to avoid the build-up of strains that are resistant to fungicides.

 - When applying chemicals, aim to coat both sides of the leaves and all other parts of the plant.
 When using high-volume spraying on a full-grown tomato crop, use about 300 litres of spray per 1000 square metres of greenhouse.